Announcing a new Meetup for Amateur Classical Musician's Association!

 Turtle Bay Music School*

 244 East 52nd Street (bet.
 2nd and 3rd Avenues)

 Manhattan, New York City

-*Upon entering the school, please go to the school auditorium, located 1 flight from the school entrance.
+*Upon entering the school, please go to the bottom floor, located 1 flight below the school entrance.
+Transportation

 We suggest a $5.00 contribution per person, to be directly applied towards payment of the hall rental.
 Contributions are voluntary, and any amount is greatly appreciated.

-?
-Select pieces that are personally meaningful to you, and allow for your maximum expression as a performer and entertainer.
+Select pieces that are personally meaningful to you, and allow for your maximum expression as a

 If you have any questions, please e-mail or call me at[masked]-8565.

 e-mail: [address removed]